IgniteUI/help-topics/topics/02_Controls/igScheduler/03_Configuring/02_igScheduler_Configure_Views.md

 ### Configuring

-The following table maps some configurable aspect/behavior of the week view to the property/method that is responsible for:
+The following table maps some configurable aspect/behavior of the week view to the corresponding property/method that is responsible for:

 Aspect | Description | Property
 ---|---|---